Contact Us Now For a Free Consultation

 Palatine criminal defense attorney, James Dimeas, understands that having a criminal conviction can have long-term implications.
 Virtually all employers conduct very thorough background searches before hiring an employee.
 In an already tight job market, it is important that a prospective employer does not find something in a background search that would make it more difficult for you to obtain a good job.
 Anything that happens in court is public record.
 If you are arrested and charged with a crime, the arrest and the criminal charges will be made a part of the public record.
 If you are convicted of a crime, the record of the conviction will also be a part of the public record.
-Palatine criminal defense lawyer, James Dimeas, has spent the past 25 years representing people charged with criminal offenses throughout the Village of Palatine.
+Palatine criminal defense lawyer, James Dimeas, has spent the past 26 years representing people charged with criminal offenses throughout the Village of Palatine.
 James Dimeas understands the importance of making sure that your criminal record is clean so that a future employer can never find out anything that would make it difficult for you to get a job.

-Palatine criminal attorney, James Dimeas, has been focusing his legal practice in criminal law for almost 25 years.
-Mr. Dimeas's office is located in Schaumburg Illinois, within minutes of Palatine and just a short drive to the Rolling Meadows Courthouse.
-His office is centrally located so that it is easily accessible to all residents of Palatine.
+Palatine criminal attorney, James Dimeas, has been focusing his legal practice in criminal law for over-25 years.
+James Dimeas's office is located in Schaumburg Illinois, within minutes of Palatine and just a short drive to the Rolling Meadows Courthouse.
+James Dimeas's office is centrally located so that it is easily accessible to all residents of Palatine.
 James Dimeas's office is located close to The Rolling Meadows Courthouse so that he can get to the Courthouse at a moment's notice.
-Palatine criminal defense lawyer, James Dimeas, is available by phone, 24 hours a day, to answer any criminal legal questions and to provide assistance to anyone facing a Palatine criminal charge.
-Mr. Dimeas is frequently asked to go to the Palatine Police Station to meet with a client who has been arrested and is being questioned by the police.
+Palatine criminal defense lawyer, James Dimeas, is available by phone, 24-hours a day, to answer any criminal law questions and to provide assistance to anyone facing a Palatine criminal charge.
+James Dimeas is frequently asked to go to the Palatine Police Station to meet with a client who has been arrested and is being questioned by the police.
 James Dimeas lives in the area and knows the community and knows how the police and prosecutors in the area handle that are involved with criminal cases.

 Enlist an Award-Winning, Experienced Criminal Defense Lawyer in Palatine